A General Approach for Determining Applicability Domain of Machine Learning Models: Introduction

-To determine if \gls{kde} can be used to define \gls{id} regions, we must set a ground truth for \gls{id} for training and assessment.
-Given the absence of any unique ground truth, as noted above, we explore four different approaches.
-Specifically, we define four domain types, each based on a corresponding ground truth, which are: (i) a chemical domain where test data materials with similar chemical characteristics to the training data are \gls{id}, (ii) a residual domain where test data with residuals below a chosen threshold are \gls{id}, (iii) another residual domain where groups (i.e., not single cases) of test data with residuals below a chosen threshold are \gls{id}, and (iv) an uncertainty domain where groups of test data with differences between predicted and expected uncertainties below a chosen threshold are \gls{id}.
-See Sec.~\ref{ground_truth} for more detailed definitions.
+Given the absence of any unique ground truth, as noted above, we explore four different approaches for defining $ID$/$OD$.
+Specifically, we define four domain types, each based on a corresponding ground truth, which are: (i) a chemical domain where test data materials with similar chemical characteristics to the training data are $ID$, (ii) a residual domain where test data with residuals below a chosen threshold are $ID$, (iii) another residual domain where groups (i.e., not single cases) of test data with residuals below a chosen threshold are $ID$, and (iv) an uncertainty domain where groups of test data with differences between predicted and expected uncertainties below a chosen threshold are $ID$.
 For each of our four domain types, we assessed our models on sets of test data that were increasingly distinct from the training data.
-Generally, test cases that had high \gls{kde} likelihoods were chemically similar, had low residuals, and had accurate uncertainties, just as one would hope for an effective method of domain determination.
+Generally, test cases that had low KDE likelihoods were chemically dissimilar, had large residuals, and had inaccurate uncertainties, just as one would hope for an effective method of domain determination.